Vsam09/weekend-movie-sagas/README.md

     [x] Create a back button which returns user to the home page.
 [] Create a component Add Movie page
+   [] Input field for Movie Title
+   [] Input field for Movie Image URL
+   [] Textarea for movie description
+   [] Drop down to select genres
    [] A Cancel button, which brings user back to home page [] Save button that saves the add movie to the data base and brings user back to the home page with new movie added.